 6. Routes other than from California.
 Previously we had reported Las Vegas and Phoenix in addition to California flights.
 Those should be coming a bit later.

 Aircraft.
 Flights are still set to start on existing 737-800 aircraft, as are being used by other carriers on flights to Hawaii.
 They will then transition to their new 737 MAX 8 and perhaps 737 MAX 7.
 The latter brings cities like Denver and beyond into range.

 7. Southwest service offerings.
 Southwest’s unique one-class service paradigm will remain unchanged according to CEO Gary Kelly.
 They include:

 2. No seat assignments.
 There will still be an early boarding option for $15, which should prove to be extremely popular on flights to Hawaii.

 3. No meals for sale.
 Only drinks and snacks as is customary for the airline.

 4. No charger ports.
 You’ll need to bring a charged battery and perhaps a charger pack.
 We use the Anker ones, which have been the best performing and most reliable.

 5. In-flight entertainment.
 It will be available on your own devices only.
 Fee based satellite WiFi may be offered either at launch or subsequently.

-Overnight service will definitely come to their Hawaii flights in the future, once they have more experience here.
-That should occur sooner than later out of logistical necessity.
+BOH: Overnight service will definitely come to their Hawaii flights at some point.
+That could occur much sooner than later out of logistical necessity.

 So exactly what impact can we expect to see in terms of Hawaii airfares once SWA is a reality?
 A 2016 Northeastern University study based on 2010 data found that when they enter a market, a whopping 24% drop in airfares can be anticipated.